The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Extensions apply only within a given semester.
-Continuing an internship into a new semester equals a new period of CPT, new paperwork and new appointments (see below).
+Continuing an internship into a new semester equals a new period of CPT, new paperwork and new course enrollment. (see New Internships).

 If you plan to have a new internship in the next semester, either with the same employer or a new employer, new paperwork, new academic approval, and new CPT authorization is needed prior to starting the internship.
-Follow the CPT application process as listed above.
+Follow the steps in the CPT application process above for Academic Approval & CPT Authorization again.